LightBDD/LightBDD/README.md

 * `PM> Install-Package LightBDD.MsTest2` for package using MsTest.TestFramework
 * `PM> Install-Package LightBDD.Fixie2` for package using Fixie 2x

-## VS Item Templates
+## VS Extension
-**LightBDD** project offers also set of templates that can be installed in Visual Studio.
+**LightBDD** project offers also a VSIX extension containing:
+* Feature Class templates for all integrations (nunit/xunit/mstest/fixie),
+* Code Snippets for creating Scenarios and Composite Steps.

-They can be installed via [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/99be2036-a6b3-462c-9111-3ca31a317da2) (Visual Studio 2012 and newer versions supported)
+The VSIX extension can be downloaded from: [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/99be2036-a6b3-462c-9111-3ca31a317da2) (Visual Studio 2012 and newer versions supported).

 ## Wiki
 Please check project [wiki](https://github.com/LightBDD/LightBDD/wiki) for more details.